khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 - Pull the content directly from GitLab Documentation (see this [merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82516) as an example.)
 - Customize the content and store it in a markdown file in the Docs directory in the GitLab repository.

-When the content can be pulled into the drawer from documentation without hurting the legibility of content, we should pull it directly from the documentation.
-When content is too long or is formatted in a way that hurts the legibility of content, we should customize the content and store it in a markdown file.
+When the content can be pulled into the drawer from documentation without hurting the legibility of content, then pull it directly from the documentation.
+When content is too long or is formatted in a way that hurts the legibility of content, then customize the content and store it in a markdown file.

 When writing custom content, use the [documentation topic types guidelines](https://docs.gitlab.com/ee/development/documentation/structure.html) and general [drawer content guidelines](/components/drawer/#content).